interNFT/nft-rfc/nft_rfc_009.md

 There are four privacy-preserving elements in this privacy-preserving minimal IID document.

-**NOTE: From a privacy perspective, it might be better to make these properties mandatory for IIDs to maximize herd privacy.
-However, the current language of "SHOULD" for these requirements allows IID creators to violate herd privacy when they deem it appropriate for their use case.
+**NOTE: From a privacy perspective, it might be nice to make the following elements mandatory for IIDs to maximize herd privacy.
+However, the current language of "SHOULD" for these requirements allows IID creators to trade off herd privacy when deemed appropriate for their use case.
 It is discouraged, but allowed.
 This deserves further discussion.**

 **First**, there is one and only one service endpoint, which points to a shared, polymorphic mediator, as described in Section 10.6 Service